CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Can take up to 2 weeks for the foam to expand to full size

-This pick received high scores across the board, marking it out as the overall best ball pit for babies and toddlers.
-Alexis tested the ball pit with her 11-month-old son and said his initial reaction was shock and curiosity.
-But once he climbed inside, he found a multitude of ways to play with this ball pit.
-“My child uses the ball pit to hide his trucks inside, then he digs to find them,” explains Alexis.
-“He likes flapping his hands in the ball pit with balls going everywhere,” she continues, adding that he also dives in as if he were swimming underwater.
-How cute is that?
+Our tester Alexis, mom of an 11-month-old, put this ball pit through multiple days of play and gave it a near-perfect score.
+Her son’s first reaction was shock and curiosity.
+But once he climbed inside, he found so many ways to play with this ball pit.
+“My child also uses the ball pit to hide his trucks inside, then he digs to find them,” explains Alexis.
+“He liked flapping his hands in the ball pit with balls going everywhere,” she continues, adding that he also dives in as if he were swimming underwater.

 Image: Alexis M.